reflectoring/reflectoring.github.io/_posts/2021-07-23-exposing-cloudwatch-metrics-with-spring-cloud-aws.md

 ---
 title: "Publishing Metrics from Spring Boot Application to Amazon CloudWatch"
 categories: [craft]
-date: 2021-06-14 06:00:00 +1000
+date: 2021-09-02 06:00:00 +1000
-modified: 2021-06-13 06:00:00 +1000
+modified: 2021-09-02 06:00:00 +1000
 author: pratikdas
 excerpt: "Amazon CloudWatch is a monitoring and observability service in AWS Cloud.
-Spring Cloud AWS provides convenient methods to make it easy to integrate applications with the AWS Services.
-In this article, we will look at using Spring Cloud AWS for working with Amazon CloudWatch Service with the help of some basic concepts of observality."
+In this article, we will generate different types of application metrics in a Spring Boot web application and send those metrics to Amazon CloudWatch.
+Amazon CloudWatch will store the metrics data, and help us to derive insights about our application by visualizing the metric data in graphs."
 image:
   auto: 0074-stack
 ---